-For listeners: it means they don’t need to sign up for emails or push notifications for shows which interest them, they can stay up-to-date and find all their favorite podcasts in one podcasting app.
+For listeners: it means they don’t need to sign up for emails or push notifications for podcasts which interest them, they can stay-up-to-date and find all their favorite podcasts in one podcasting app.

 RSS feed: Where Should You Host Your Podcast?